-As of 2019, the simple average bound rate for non-agricultural products is high at 36.0%.
+In2020, the simple average bound rate for non-agricultural products is high at 36.0%.
+And the simple average of applied tariff rate of non-agricultural products in 2020 was 11.9%.

-Since fiscal year 2003, the Government of India has continued to implement reductions of the basic tariff rate, setting forth the objectives of (1) reducing the basic tariff rate (applied tariff rate) to the ASEAN level, and (2) shifting to a tariff system that applies a 10% tariff to finished products and a 5%-7.5% tariff to raw materials and parts.
-The government implemented a tariff reduction on specific capital goods and some parts and raw materials in January 2007, and reduced the basic tariff rate on automobile parts, electrical parts and machinery parts to 7.5%.
-In addition, in March 2007, the government reduced the maximum basic tariff rate on essentially all bound items excluding agricultural products from 12.5% to 10%, in principle.
+Since fiscal year 2003, the Indian Government has continued to implement reductions of the basic tariff rates, setting forth the objectives of (1) reducing the basic tariff rate (applied tariff rate) to the ASEAN level, and (2) shifting to a tariff system that applies 10% tariff rates to finished products and 5%-7.5% tariff rates to raw materials and parts.
+The government implemented a tariff reduction on specific capital goods and some parts and raw materials in January 2007, and reduced the basic tariff rates on automobile parts, electrical parts and machinery parts to 7.5%.
+In addition, in March 2007, the government reduced the maximum basic tariff rates on essentially all bound items excluding agricultural products from 12.5% to 10%, in principle.

-On the other hand, the binding coverage on non-agricultural products in 2019 is 70.1% and unbound items include high-tariff items such as passenger cars (average applied tariff rate of 60%), motorcycles (average applied tariff rate of 100%) and clothing (average applied tariff rate of 10%).
+On the other hand, the binding coverage on non-agricultural products in 2020 is 70.1% and unbound items include high-tariff items such as passenger cars (60%), motorcycles (100%) and clothing (10%).
 The tariff rate on textile products is high considering the competitiveness of Indian products and the international standard.